2025 Lamborghini Super Trofeo North America

+The No. 1 Wayne Taylor Racing won the Pro Drivers' and Teams' championships.
+The No. 67 TR3 Racing won the Pro-Am Drivers' Championship.
+The No. 10 Wayne Taylor Racing won the Drivers' Championship.
+Nick Groat won the LB Cup Drivers' Championship with the No. 57 car.

 The 2025 Lamborghini Super Trofeo North America was the thirteenth season of Lamborghini Super Trofeo North America.
 The season began on March 13 at Sebring and concluded on November 7 with the World Final at Misano, featuring six rounds.